 In Australia, our routes are often varied and short, which means any aspiring trad climber can get away with owning only a single rack of cams.

 Basic sizes for cams range from finger cracks (0.3) to fist cracks (#4).
 The sizes between cam brands do vary, for example:

 Each cam has its pros and cons too.
 I suggest doing further research into the differences, talking to us in store or reading about choosing active protection in our article coming soon.

 You’ll also need to think about racking your new babies with wiregate carabiners.
 Colour-coding your cams and 'biners is the best way as you can look down at the top of your harness and know what to grab.

-Wild Country does a sweet deal if you’re looking at purchasing a whole set at once with racking carabiners.
+Wild Country does a sweet deal if you’re looking at purchasing a whole set of 7 at once.

 The last bit of advice is to learn self rescue.

 It’s especially important when you’re in trad climbing areas, often due to the remoteness and lack of phone service.